 Sofiero castle was built in Dutch Renaissance style in 1864 and the castle was the Danish Queen Ingrid's second home when she and her parents, King Gustav Adolf and Queen Margaretha of Sweden, visited here in the summers.
 The castle, the exceptionally beautiful landscaped parks with rose garden and the famous rhododendron garden was Queen Ingrid's childhood home and throughout her life, she went back to Sofiero each summer with her Danish family.

-In 1907, when Skåne had become Swedish again, Swedish monarch Gustav VI Aldolf and his wife Princess Margarete planted the very first of 10.000 rhododendron bushes in the gardens of Sofiero Castle.
+In 1907, Swedish monarch Gustav VI Adolf and his wife Princess Margaretha planted the very first of 10.000 rhododendron bushes in the gardens of Sofiero Castle.
 Apparently the royal couple had green thumbs and a big interest in botanic, rhododendron flowers in particular.